Almac McKervey Award Presented for Excellence in Chemistry

 July 2, 2019

-Craigavon, N.I., 01 July 2019 – Almac Group, the global contract pharmaceutical development and manufacturing organization, has today announced this year’s recipient of the ‘Almac McKervey Award for Excellence in Organic Chemistry’.
+Craigavon, N.I., 01 July 2019 – Almac Group, the global contract pharmaceutical development and manufacturing organisation, has today announced this year’s recipient of the ‘Almac McKervey Award for Excellence in Organic Chemistry’.

 The award, established in 2018 as a commemoration to the life and work of one of Ireland’s most distinguished scientists, Professor Tony McKervey, who passed away in June 2017, was made to Queen’s University Belfast MSci Chemistry student, Jonathan Farrell.